amazingBastard/mtr-rtc/README.md

-# Meteor Seed
+# Meteor RTC

-A starter kit for Meteor with folder structure and pre-added packages.
+A prototype for testing Meteor and RTC

-**Note: Still a work in progress.**

 * [Roadmap](#roadmap)
 * [How to use](#how-to-use)